A modern classic: Don Watson’s history of Australia for children of the twenty-first century

-History told so well it gives us a better idea of who we are – and who we are likely to become.
+History told so well it gives us a better idea of who we are – and what we might become.

 In clear, succinct language that both children and adults will appreciate, Watson guides readers from the ancient lands of Gondwana, through human settlement, colonisation and waves of migration, to the challenges facing our diverse nation today.

 Each era is brought to life in a series of beautifully illustrated spreads that capture a particular event or development – or give a snapshot of ordinary Australians at the time.
-He covers the familiar and iconic – Burke and Wills, Ned Kelly and the Eureka Stockade – but also the lesser known, such as Daisy Bates and the Coniston massacres.
 Each chapter ends with a profile of a person, from the oldest Australian ever discovered, Mungo Woman, to pop icon Kylie Minogue.

 The Story of Australia will be treasured by children and families for years to come.